C-Change Faculty Survey

 C-Change works closely with medical schools to understand any unique needs they might have in survey adaptation or fielding, and administers the Survey.
 C-Change works in collaboration with each institution to develop a strong communications plan to enable a high response rate.
 Depending on the size and analytic needs of the institution, C-Change can recommend and develop a sampling plan or field the Survey to the full census of the faculty, as appropriate.

 Analysis and Reporting of Study Findings

-Budgeting for the C-Change Surveys depends on study specifics, such as the size of the study population, analysis of sub-populations, or tailoring the survey to institutional needs.
+Budgeting for the C-Change Surveys depends on study specifics, such as the size of the study population, analysis of sub-populations, research design, or tailoring the survey to institutional needs.
 The C-Change research team has developed a streamlined process to manage survey data collection, analysis, and reporting.